nayeonk/itpwebdev/notes-and-assignments/notes/104/ftp.md

 2. On the LEFT side of the FileZilla screen, navigate to where you saved YOUR files.
 If you followed instructions step-by-step in class, this is probably in your desktop in the itp104 folder. **Drag and drop the HTML page you wish to upload to the RIGHT screen.** This "uploads" your files into the USC server.
 <img src="/images/filezilla_step05.png"/>

-FileZilla is a FTP (File Transfer Protocol) program that allow you to transfer your web pages from your computer to another server.

-All USC students have space on the USC server.
-Launch the FTP program and type in the following information:

--   Username: USC email prefix
--   Password: USC email password
--   Host: aludra.usc.edu
--   For Fetch, choose SFTP (Secure FTP) from the dropdown menu.
--   On FileZilla, type in 22 for the port number.

-Filezilla is available for free download from [here](https://filezilla-project.org/) or the [USC software site](http://www.usc.edu/its/software/)